-If you feel that the symptoms of stress are starting to affect your quality of life, it is important that you plan strategies to tackle the problem rather than plowing on regardless.
+If you feel that the symptoms of stress are starting to affect your quality of life, you must plan strategies to tackle the problem rather than plowing on regardless.

-There are a number of stress management techniques that you can introduce into your working day, so that you can stop stress from having a negative impact on you, both in and outside of work.
+There are several stress management techniques that you can introduce into your working day, so that you can stop stress from hurting you, both in and outside of work.

-EFT can be seen as a needleless form of acupuncture, where you tap specific energy points on the body in order to relieve stress and restore your energy.
+EFT can be seen as a needleless form of acupuncture, where you tap specific energy points on the body to relieve stress and restore your energy.